TheophileWalter/WSL/README.md

 0 10 rec</pre><br />
 <br />
 This code works well because at each recursive call, the current group name is modified.
 So the <code>n</code> group is called <code>rec.n</code> at first call, <code>rec.rec.n</code> at the second, <i>ect</i>.<br />
-So every group created in each recursive call has an unique name and can be identified with <code>this</code><br />
+So every group created in each recursive call has a unique name and can be identified with <code>this</code><br />
 <b>Warning</b>: If you use <code>this</code> in groups called with others functions (eg: <code>iflt</code>) it won't work because the group called will be <code>iflt.n</code>.<br />
-To avoir these problems, use the stack as much as possible and use <code>this</code> as a last resort and only if you understand prefectly how it works.<br />
+To avoid these problems, use the stack as much as possible and use <code>this</code> as a last resort and only if you understand perfectly how it works.<br />